Lasang3012/go-Fort-Smith-Bed-and-Breakfast/readme.md

 # Section 13: Connecting our Application to the Database

-# 102. Setting up database functions: inserting a reservation
+# 103. Testing our insert reservation function